 5. The State’s administrative rulemaking process allows for the adoption of regulations in an appropriate amount of time and includes sufficient period(s) for public comment.

 6. All regulations required for purposes of compatibility or health and safety are adopted in a time frame so that the effective date of the State requirement is not later than 3 years after the effective date of NRC’s final rule.
-The FSME’s Chronology of Amendments is a list of NRC regulation amendments including the NRC effective date.
-The most recent chronology can be found on the FSME home page (http://nrc-stp.ornl.gov/) under Agreement State Letters.
-Use the examples in Appendix A as a sample format for listing regulation amendments in IMPEP reports.
+The NMSS’ Chronology of Amendments is a list of NRC regulation amendments including the NRC effective date.
+The most recent chronology can be found on the NMSS home page (www.nrc.gov > About NRC > Organization and Functions > Office of Nuclear Material Safety and Safeguards.
+In the "Related Information" box, select Agreement State Program and then go to "Resources and Tools" and select "State and Tribal Communication Letters”).

 7. The status of any regulations currently in the rulemaking process.

-8. There is sufficient full-time equivalent (FTE) in the program dedicated to regulation adoption and oversight.
+8. There is sufficient full-time equivalent staff (FTE) in the program dedicated to regulation adoption and oversight.

-9. The State submits proposed regulations or other generic legally binding requirements following the guidance in FSME Procedure SA-201, Review of State Regulatory Requirements.
-Specifically, draft rules and generic legally binding requirements are sent to DMSSA for review and comment.
+9. The State submits proposed regulations or other generic legally binding requirements following the guidance in NMSS Procedure SA-201, Review of State Regulatory Requirements.
+Specifically, draft rules and generic legally binding requirements are sent to MSTR for review and comment.

 10. Other program elements that have been designated as necessary for maintenance of an adequate and compatible program are adopted and implemented within 6 months following NRC designation.

-11. The State has implemented legally binding requirements, regulations, and other program elements in accordance with MD 5.9, Adequacy and Compatibility of Agreement State Programs and the current revisions of FSME Procedure SA-200, Compatibility Categories and Health & Safety Identification for NRC Regulations and Other Program Elements.
+11. The State has implemented legally binding requirements, regulations, and other program elements in accordance with MD 5.9, Adequacy and Compatibility of Agreement State Programs and the current revisions of NMSS Procedure SA-200, Compatibility Categories and Health & Safety Identification for NRC Regulations and Other Program Elements.

 E. Discussion of Findings with State.

-The reviewer should follow the guidance given in FSME Procedure SA-100, Implementation of the Integrated Materials Performance Evaluation Program (IMPEP), for discussion of technical findings with reviewers, supervisors, and managers.
+The reviewer should follow the guidance given in NMSS Procedure SA-100, Implementation of the Integrated Materials Performance Evaluation Program (IMPEP), for discussion of technical findings with reviewers, supervisors, and managers.

 VI.
 APPENDIXES

-A. List of NRC Amendments to 10 CFR

-B. Frequently Asked Questions
+A. Frequently Asked Questions

 VII.
 REFERENCES